MidTennSol/national-park-directory-live/src/content/blog/2025-05-10-unmasking-ocmulgee-mounds-an-epic-journey-to-macon-georgias-prehistoric-marvel.md

 Start with the most iconic 'Great Temple Mound Trail' – extra sturdy shoes are recommended as this 0.7-mile moderate trail can take around 1-2 hours but rewards you with panoramic views from atop Macon's highest point.
 Nature lovers can bird-watch at the tranquil 'Wetlands & Wildlife Trail,' which is wheelchair accessible, whereas history buffs can delve into a recreated council chamber on the Earth Lodge Trail.
 Don't forget your binoculars!

-## Pathfinder’s Guide: Navigate Like A Champ
+## Pathfinder's Guide: Navigate Like A Champ
 Ocmulgee Mounds spans a vast area; plan your visit smartly!
 Open daily except for Thanksgiving Day, Christmas Day, and New Year's Day; check official park websites for specific timings as they vary seasonally.

 While parking is free and ample, it may get busy during weekends.
 Pack essentials like sunscreen, hydrating fluids for summers while warm layers make winter visits comfortable.
 Visit the Visitor Center offering maps, exhibits and an orientation film along with restrooms and picnic spots facilities.